SPLECHT/ManufacturingOS/README.md

 If you have any questions please contact via goktugnuhoglu41@gmail.com

 📈 ManufacturingOS Development Log
+🛠️ VERSION 1.0 : The TCP Bridge Era (Legacy Architecture) The initial foundation of the project relied on a TCP endpoint to communicate between Windows and Ubuntu environments.

-Phase 1: Connectivity (Foundation) ---- DONE ----
+* Phase 1: Connectivity (Foundation) ---- DONE ----
-* Unity & ROS2 bi-directional bridge setup.
+ * Unity & ROS 2 bi-directional bridge setup via ROS-TCP-Endpoint.
-* Latency testing and "Ping-Pong" verification between Unity Engine on Windows and ROS2 on Ubuntu running in VirtualBox.
+ * Latency testing and "Ping-Pong" verification between Unity Engine on Windows and ROS 2 on Ubuntu running in VirtualBox.
  <img width="1919" height="1079" alt="ManufactoringOS Phase1" src="https://github.com/user-attachments/assets/c3530caa-1e69-4175-8659-cf6adebaf7cb" />